HoneyDrunkStudios/HoneyDrunk.Vault/HoneyDrunk.Vault/HoneyDrunk.Vault.Providers.Configuration/README.md

 # HoneyDrunk.Vault.Providers.Configuration

 Configuration provider for HoneyDrunk.Vault.
-Enables reading secrets and configuration from .NET configuration sources.
+Bridges Vault abstractions with .NET's `IConfiguration` system.

 ## Overview

-This provider bridges HoneyDrunk.Vault with the standard .NET configuration system (appsettings.json, environment variables, etc.).
-It supports:
+This provider lets you use Vault's `ISecretStore` and `IConfigProvider` interfaces while reading values from standard .NET configuration sources (appsettings.json, environment variables, user secrets).
+It's designed for:
-- Reading from IConfiguration
-- Multiple configuration sources
-- Environment variable overrides
-- User secrets integration
-- Configuration reloading
+- **Local development** - Use appsettings.json or user secrets instead of cloud providers
+- **Migration scenarios** - Gradually move from config files to proper secret stores
+- **Testing and prototyping** - Quick setup without external dependencies

+**Important Limitations:**
+- **No secret versioning** - Only supports latest values
+- **No rotation** - Static configuration, no automatic updates
+- **No encryption at rest** - Plain text in config files
+- **Not suitable for sensitive production secrets** - Use Azure Key Vault or AWS Secrets Manager instead

+**How it works:**
+- Secrets accessed via `ISecretStore` → reads from `Secrets:` configuration section
+- Config accessed via `IConfigProvider` → reads from any configuration key
+- Everything else → standard .NET `IConfiguration` binding

 ## Installation